Bass guitar: Scale

 The scale of a bass is defined as the length of the vibrating strings between the nut and the bridge saddles.
 On a modern 4-string electric bass guitar, 30" (76 cm) or less is considered short scale, 32" (81 cm) medium scale, 34" (86 cm) standard scale and 35" (89 cm) long scale.
+Long scale is more commonly seen on 5-string basses and above to allow for better resonance of the low B string.

 The double bass is "acoustically imperfect" like the viola.
-For a double bass to be acoustically perfect, its body size would have to be twice as that of a cello rendering it practically unplayable, so the double bass is made smaller to make it playable.
-The electric bass guitar with its pickups and amplifier addresses the compromises of a double bass by allowing the low notes to be amplified electronically.
+For a double bass to be acoustically perfect, its body size would have to be twice as that of a cello, rendering it practically unplayable, so the double bass is made smaller to make it playable.
+The pickups in an electric bass guitar addresses the compromises of a double bass by allowing the low notes to be amplified electronically.

 Pickup

-Bass pickups are attached to the body of the guitar and located beneath the strings.
+Pickups are attached to the body of the guitar beneath the strings.
 They are responsible for converting the vibrations of the strings into interference of a magnetic field which is converted into analogous electrical voltage sent as input to an instrument amplifier.